cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 We can instead use an injective encoding from {0, 1}^L to E, with `L < log2(n)- 1`,  which is a bijection over a subset of points in E.
-This ensures that encode plaintext messages can be recovered.
+This ensures that encoded plaintext messages can be recovered.

 ### Serialization {#term-serialization}